-U19EET71 INDUSTRIAL AUTOMATION AND CONTROL
+U20EET720 INDUSTRIAL AUTOMATION AND CONTROL

-- To apprehend the basic architecture of Industrial automation system. - To study about the components used in PLC. - To practice the ladder logic programming of PLC. - To learn about the building blocks of SCADA. - To brief about the communication protocols and IoT.
+- To apprehend the basic architecture of Industrial automation system. - To study about the components used in PLC. - To practice the ladder logic programming of PLC. - To learn about the building blocks of SCADA. - To brief about the communication protocols.

-CO1 - Analyze the type of Automation system and its architecture in detail.(K3)

-CO2 - Discuss the history of PLC, main parts and its functions.
-(K3)

-CO3 - Illustrate the operation of Relays, contactors, Motor Starters, Switched, Sensors, Output Control Devices, etc., (K3)

-CO4 - Acquire knowledge about the operation of SCADA and its sub-systems.
-(K3)

-CO5 - Gain knowledge on fundamentals of IoT.
+- CO1 Analyze the type of Automation system and its architecture in detail.(K3) - CO2 Discuss the history of PLC, main parts and its functions.
+(K3) - CO3 Illustrate the operation of Relays, contactors, Motor Starters, Switched, Sensors, Output Control Devices, etc., (K3) - CO4 Acquire knowledge about the operation of SCADA and its sub-systems.
+(K3) - CO5 Demonstrate the fundamentals of Human-Machine Interface.
 (K3)